NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 Nearby Shops is an Open-Source food delivery, grocery and hyperlocal app platform.
 You can install your self-hosted instance on Digital Ocean or AWS and get your grocery or food delivery market up and running for just $ 5 per month in hosting fees.

 Nearby Shops implements Alibaba's Grocery Online-to-Offline Concept.
 Customers can place and order from the app and pick it up in the store.
+Home Delivery is also available !

 The installation guide and app customization guide is provided at http://developer.nearbyshops.org